Nasz Dziennik: History and profile

-Nasz Dzienniks editor-in-chief is Ewa Nowina Konopka, and one of its main sources of revenue is advertising at both local and national levels.
+Nasz Dziennik's editor-in-chief is Ewa Nowina Konopka, and one of its main sources of revenue is advertising at both local and national levels.
 Nasz Dziennik is part of an independent Catholic media conglomerate founded by Father Tadeusz Rydzyk, director of the Lux Veritatis Foundation, which owns the Trwam TV channel and the Radio Maryja radio station.

-Nasz Dzienniks circulation was 129,500 in January–February 2001; about 150,000 in 2007.
+Nasz Dziennik's circulation was 129,500 in January–February 2001; about 150,000 in 2007.
 According to the newspaper Rzeczpospolita, alternate sources gave its 1999 circulation as 250,000 and its 1998 readership as 600,000.

 Bookshops

 Nasz Dziennik operates bookshops in Warsaw and Kraków.

 TV Trwam presence

 Nasz Dziennik journalists present their opinions every Friday night in "Warto zauważyć" ("Worth noting").